The Fat Boys: Breakup

 However, the tastes of the listeners at that time had already changed.
-By taking part in the rash rap opera On And On, the group tried to regain its fame, but this only accelerated the breakup of the group.
-Prince Markie Dee left the group in 1990 to pursue solo interests, which included producing many early tracks for Mariah Carey and Mary J. Blige which included her debut single, "Real Love".
-In 1991, the remaining two members, Kool Rock-Ski and Buff Love, carried on as a duo and released Mack Daddy (1991), but shortly thereafter, the group disbanded (until 2008).
+By taking part in the rap opera On and On, the group tried to regain its fame, but this only accelerated the breakup of the group.
+Prince Markie Dee got fired from the group in 1990 to pursue solo interests., which included producing many early tracks for Mariah Carey and Mary J. Blige which included her debut single, "Real Love".
+In 1991, the remaining two members, Kool Rock-Ski and Buff Love, carried on as a duo trying to sign with Polygram Records but the label did not sign them.
+They signed with Atlanta, Georgia label Ichiban Records and they released Mack Daddy (1991) with the single Whip It On Me, The album did not make much success, but shortly thereafter, the group disbanded (until 2008).
 In the 1992 feature film Boomerang, Chris Rock's character laments the breakup of the Fat Boys.
 He was later quoted by Jay-Z in his 2001 song the "Heart of the City (Ain't No Love)".